Grindle History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Grindle were recorded, including Grindall, Grindal, Grindle, Grindell, Grindel and others.

 Another 87 words (6 lines of text) are included under the topic Early Grindle Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Grindle family emigrate to North America:

-Grindle Settlers in the United States in the 18th Century
+Grindle Settlers in United States in the 18th Century

 - Jonathon Grindle, who settled in Pennsylvania in 1773

 Grindle migration to Australia +